 These aging changes, however, do not keep most people from leading productive, and generally, pain-free lives.
 We have all seen the 70-year-old marathon runner who, without a doubt, has degenerative changes in her back!

 Some people develop low back pain that does not go away within days.
-This may mean there is an injury to a disk.
+This may mean there is an injury to a disc.

-Disk tear.
-Small tears to the outer part of the disk (annulus) sometimes occur with aging.
-Some people with disk tears have no pain at all.
+Disc tear: Small tears to the outer part of the disc (annulus) sometimes occur with aging.
+Some people with disc tears have no pain at all.
 Others can have pain that lasts for weeks, months, or even longer.
 A small number of people may develop constant pain that lasts for years and is quite disabling.
-Why some people have pain and others do not is not well understood.
+Why some people have pain and others do not, is not well understood.

 (Spon-dee-low-lis-THEE-sis).
 Changes from aging and general wear and tear make it hard for your joints and ligaments to keep your spine in the proper position.
 The vertebrae move more than they should, and one vertebra can slide forward on top of another.
 If too much slippage occurs, the bones may begin to press on the spinal nerves.